 3. Low battery

-When the AirPods’ battery dies, the Bluetooth connection gets disconnected and you won’t hear audio through them anymore.
-However, the audio will still continue playing from your source device.
+When the AirPods’ battery dies, the Bluetooth connection gets disconnected, and you won’t hear audio through them anymore.
+However, the audio will still continue to play from your source device.

 Insufficient power, usually less than 20% of the total battery life, can also cause your AirPods to cut out.
 After all, devices need enough power for optimal performance.

 Apple phones and tablets operate using the iOS software, which has gone through many versions since its initial release in 2007.
 Unfortunately, like many new releases, bugs are common in early stages of the updates.
 Bugs and errors like these can cause issues for your AirPods, such as sudden cutoffs.

 As a general rule-of-thumb, you should always keep both iOS software and AirPods’ firmware updated.
 This is because bugs that are present in previous versions should already be fixed in later ones.

 Sometimes, a hardware defect is to blame.
 These include manufacturing defects like what happened with a small number of AirPods Pro released in October 2020.
 Or even damages acquired from use.
 Other times, this is because the AirPods are counterfeit.